aperofsky/markdown-cv/index.md

 **Epidemics<sup>9</sup> International Conference on Infectious Disease Dynamics**, Bologna, Italy. *Are changes in population mobility predictive of respiratory virus transmission?
 Insights from high resolution mobile phone data in the pre- and post-COVID-19 pandemic periods in Seattle, Washington.*

 `2023`
-**EpiMob Satellite (“Epidemic control: from mobility data to public health”), NetSci International Conference on Network Science**, Vienna, Austria. *Are changes in population mobility predictive of respiratory virus transmission?
+**EpiMob Satellite (“Epidemic control: from mobility data to public health”)<sup>*</sup>, NetSci International Conference on Network Science**, Vienna, Austria. *Are changes in population mobility predictive of respiratory virus transmission?
 Insights from high resolution mobile phone data in the pre- and post-COVID-19 pandemic periods in Seattle, Washington.* **<sup>*</sup>Invited keynote speaker**

 `2022`
 **Options XI for the Control of Influenza**, Belfast, Northern Ireland. *Impact of antigenic drift on influenza A/H3N2 vaccine effectiveness in the United States.*